ArtyWatts/ArtyWatts/README.md

   <br><p> 🎮 Gaming</p>

   I am a passionate and long time gamer.
-From 2014 to 2018 I was a progamer in Starcraft 2 reaching rank 1 on the European server for some time, and even took part in boot camps in Seoul, Southkorea.
+From 2014 to 2018 I was a progamer in Starcraft 2 reaching rank 1 on the European server for some time, and even took part in boot camps which took place in Seoul, Southkorea.
+I lived there for a few months before returning back to Germany.
   I've also reached the highest ranks in Counter Strike GO and League of Legends.
 Some people would probably consider this a waste of time, but I am actually very proud of what I achieved and all the experiences I made along the way.
 All this took a lot of effort, sweat and tears, but when I set out to do something, I commit to it with all my heart.
 While I game less and less nowadays, I still use it to unwind after a long day of working/learning.